solita/solita.github.com/_posts/2020-06-12-coding-with-kids.md

 ## Scratching with Lego

 When my firstborn was just a few months old, I decided that she needs Lego robots.
 So I went and bought a Mindstorms EV3.
-Well, it turned out that she was not that interested in robotics, but his younger brother has been really enthusiastic in building anything.
+Well, it turned out that she was not that interested in robotics, but her younger brother has been really enthusiastic in building anything.
 With him we have bought Lego Mindstorms EV3, Lego BOOST, and Lego BOOST Star Wars Droid Commander.

 #### Mindstorms EV3